gujuloos/backend-challenge-java/PROJECT_FILES_INSTRUCTIONS.md

 ## Running the application

 To run the application after it has been successfully built.
-Please run the following command `mvn spring-boot:run` and the application should start up with the following message
+Please run the following command `mvn spring-boot:run -Dspring-boot.run.profiles=test` and the application should start up with the following message

 > Started Application in x.xxx seconds (process running for x.xxx)